 — The Tactica Imperialis, Warhammer 40,000

 - The "Abstract" of the Pride, from Runaways.

 - The Junior Woodchuck Guidebook used by Donald Duck's nephews.
 Later exported to animation via DuckTales.
 Probably (in the planning stages, at least) a take on the Boy Scout Handbook.

 - A Don Rosa Uncle Scrooge story reveals the truth about the Guidebook: thousands of years ago, a scribe copied down all the knowledge in the library of Alexandria, shortly before the library was destroyed in a fire.
 That knowledge was compressed and summarized dozens of times over the millennia by various scholars, until it was discovered by the founder of the Junior Woodchucks and made into their guidebook.
 Of course, Scrooge only learns this after traveling all over the world in search of that same document...

 - Rogue Trooper carries around a copy of the Guide to the Nu-Earth War in Bagman.

-- Pirates of the Caribbean features a number of references to the Pirates' Code until the physical book is actually trotted out and referred to.
+- Pirates of the Caribbean features a number of references to the Pirates' Code until the physical book is actually trotted out and referred to in At World's End.
 While Barbarossa claims that it's more a book of guidelines than rules, the pirate community seems to treat the book itself with quite a bit of reverance.
 Historically, Caribbean pirate ships, like all ships at the time, tended to have their own set of written rules to establish discipline and resolve disputes, even going as far as to state how many shares of the stolen booty each pirate would receive.

 - It's worth noting that while most Pirates do seem to treat the Code as "guidelines", part of their reverence to the actual Codex itself is shown to be more because you do not badmouth it whilst in front of Captain Teague, the Keeper of the Codex.